Irish Republican Brotherhood: Objectives

 Dublin Castle was the seat of government administration in Ireland and was appointed by the British cabinet and was accountable only to the cabinet, not to the House of Commons and not to the Irish people or their political representatives.
 Irish MPs could speak at Westminster in protest about the actions of the administration, but its privileges were unchallengeable as Irish representation in the House of Commons was only one sixth of the total and far too small.

 Fenianism therefore, according to O'Mahony was symbolised by two principles: Firstly, that Ireland had a natural right to independence, and secondly, that that right could be won only by an armed revolution.
 Because of their belief in republicanism, that is, the "common people are the rightful rulers of their own destiny", the founding members saw themselves as "furious democrats in theory" and declared their movement to be "wholly and unequivocally democratic".
 Being a democrat and egalitarian in the mid 19th century was tantamount to being a revolutionary, and was something to be feared by political establishments.

 It was Stephens "firm resolution to establish a democratic republic in Ireland; that is, a republic for the weal of the toiler", and that this would require a complete social revolution before the people could possibly become republicans.

 In propagating republican principles, they felt, the organisation would create this virtual democracy within the country, which would form the basis of an independence movement.

 The Fenians soon established themselves in Australia, South America, Canada and, above all, in the United States, as well as in the large cities of England, such as London, Manchester, Liverpool, and Glasgow, in Scotland.

 The oath

 The original IRB oath, as quoted by Thomas Clarke Luby and John O'Leary, and which is among several versions in James Stephens's own papers, ran:

 This oath was significantly revised by Stephens in Paris in the summer of 1859.
 He asked Luby to draw up a new text, omitting the secrecy clause.
 The omitting of the secrecy clause was outlined in a letter from Stephens to John O'Mahony on 6 April 1859 and the reasons for it.
 'Henceforth,’ wrote Luby to O’Leary "we denied that we were technically a secret body.
-We called ourselves a military organization; with, so to speak, a legionary oath like all soldiers."
+We called ourselves a military organisation; with, so to speak, a legionary oath like all soldiers."